neverRare/butter/doc/language/reserved_keywords.md

 - `true`
 - `while`

 The following are reserved for possible future features.
-These will cause a warning when written in Butter code, indicating other identifier should be used to maintain forward compatibility.
+These will cause a warning when written in Butter code, indicating other name should be used to maintain forward compatibility.

+- `allow`
+- `as`
 - `box`
-- `case`
-- `cell`
-- `const`
 - `do`
-- `dyn`
 - `extern`
+- `is`
 - `mod`
-- `rc`
 - `return`
-- `switch`
 - `use`
-- `unsafe`
+- `when`